-Linda Gaylard is a Tea Sommelier located in Toronto.
+Linda Gaylard is a Tea Sommelier based in Toronto.

 Published by DK, a division of Penguin Random House, The Tea Book is a world tour of the art of tea.
 It has been translated into 12 languages.

-Linda appears in media interviews, is a consultant and spokesperson for the food and beverage industry, lectures, teaches tea classes and hosts tea events.
+Linda is chair of the Tea Guild of Canada.
+She appears in media interviews, is a consultant and spokesperson for the food and beverage industry, lectures, and hosts tea events.